briandhkim/cli-leads-parser/README.md

     3. The log containing updates made can be found in the `storage/logs/leads` directory.

-# Notes from dev
+# Notes from the dev

+> [!NOTE]
-<b><i>I sought to get some clarification on certain parts of the specification provided, and I was advised to make personal call on the best route to move forward.
-Below are notes on some of the decisions made.</i></b>
+> I sought to get some clarification on certain parts of the specification provided, and I was advised to make personal call on the best route to move forward.
+Below are notes on some of the decisions made.

 ---

-<u>Rule #2</u>:
+<ins>Rule #2</ins>:
 > Duplicate IDs count as dups.
 Duplicate emails count as dups.
 Both must be unique in our dataset.
 Duplicate values elsewhere do not count as dups.

 <i>I interpreted this to mean that the leads would be considered as duplicates if either</i> `id` <b>OR</b> `email`